-I faced exactly this question 20 years ago, as an undergraduate physiotherapy student.
+I faced exactly this question well over 20 years ago, as an undergraduate physiotherapy student.
 I’d twisted my left ankle slipping off a kerb, on the morning — yes, no alcohol involved — of my tennis club finals day.
-My fab partner Ian (who had tennis elbow) and I put mind over matter to beat the club champions that afternoon, and I assumed my sprained ankle would resolve.
+My fab mixed doubles partner Ian (who had tennis elbow) and I put mind over matter to beat the club champions in three sets that afternoon, and I assumed my sprained ankle would resolve.

 But when I was still limping 6 months later (I promise I know better now!)
 I took myself off to see my mum’s osteopath.

 He told me I had subluxed (displaced) my tibia, manipulated it back into place (I was convinced he was trying to break my leg) – and almost immediately, my limp stopped.
 The only “issue” I now have is an ankle which occasionally fires off painless, if noisy, clicks.

 However – a displaced tibia is relatively rare, and there are lots of other reasons for ankle sprains to hang around.
 Here are some of the main ones.

 If you’re really unlucky, you’ll have disrupted the tibiofibular ligaments that hold your two shin bones together at the tibiofibular syndesmosis.
 This causes an excessive gap between the two bones, and can result in instability.
 If it’s caught early and isn’t too severe, it can be treated with a boot to immobilise the joint while the ligaments heal; but if you’re too late or the gap is too big, you may need surgery.